 - ¼ tsp kosher salt

-- 1 tbsp and 1/4 cup almond flour packed
+- ¼ cup plus 1 tbsp almond flour packed

 - 1 cup chocolate chips

-In your finest mixing bowl, add the peanut butter, maple syrup, vanilla extract, cooled melted butter, kosher salt, and baking powder.
+- Add the peanut butter, maple syrup, vanilla extract, cooled melted butter, kosher salt, and baking powder in a medium mixing bowl.
 Mix until well-combined.